101, 102. Elementary Chinese.

 This is a two-semester sequence in intermediate Mandarin Chinese.
 The course content stresses all the basic language skills of reading, writing, listening and speaking.
 Emphasis is on active use of the students’ vocabulary and grammar.
 The course includes material every week on Chinese geography, history, culture and society.
-104 also offered through Asian Studies.
+Also offered through Asian Studies.

 232. Cultures of China.

 234. Chinese Literature and Film.

 This course provides an overview of Chinese literature and film.
 The first half surveys traditional Chinese literature with a focus on masterpieces in the golden ages of various genres.
 The second half introduces modern Chinese literature with a focus on film, including representative works by well-known writers Lu Xun and Ba Jin, and famous film directors such as Zhang Yimou, Chen Kaige, Wang Xiaoshuai and others.
 The aim is to enhance students’ interests and skills in reading and analysis of Chinese literature and film, and improve students’ understanding of the history, society and culture of China.
 All works are read in English translation.
-Also offered through Literature in (English) Translation, Film Studies, and Asian Studies.
+Also offered through Literature in (English) Translation, Asian Studies and, Film and Representation Studies.